 Prospective PhD students who are interested in working with me can apply to UMD iSchool's PhD in Information Studies program and mention my name in your application.
 If you have a background or an interdisciplinary background in information science (esp. those from informatics, HCI, AI, data science, computational social science tracks) / (social) psychology / (quantitative) communication / computer science (with interests in social science) / statistics or mathematics (with interests in social science) / public health / other related fields, I welcome your application.

 Admissions decisions are made collectively by the iSchool community.
-You can (but you don't have to) email me prior to your application, and I typically do not to speak to candidates in advance of the admissions process - this allows me to treat candidates equitably during the official review process.
+You can (but you don't have to) email me prior to your application, and I typically do not speak to candidates in advance of the admissions process - this allows me to treat candidates equitably during the official review process.
 I aim to review all applications that mention my name and pass the initial screening by the admissions committee, and will invite those shortlisted candidates for an interview (around late December/early January).
 Please note that, I’m unable to provide feedback or evaluation on individual application materials in advance to ensure fairness in the review process.
 I also cannot answer whether an applicant will be accepted or not before you apply, as individual faculty members do not make admissions decisions on our own.

 Please check these links for more information on PhD application via UMD iSchool and graduate school: